cltl-students/Chuqiao_Guo_Activity_detection_in_conversations/README.md

 - Jupyter Notebook: step8_optimisation_and_eveluation.ipynb

-  This notebook elaborates on the optimisation process:
+  - This notebook elaborates on the optimisation process (using dev set)
-      - Test on the development set
-      - Get classification reports and confusion matrices
-      - Refine the systems accordingly

-  Also the evaluation process:
-      - Re-evaluate on the test set
-      - Get classification reports and confusion matrices as the final results
+  - Also the final evaluation process (using test set)

 - Python File: utils_srl.py

 The utils file used to fine-tune and evaluate the BERT-based model

 - Python File: utils.py

 The utils file used in other modules.

 - TXT File: requirements.txt

 Can be used to install the dependencies

-### Dataset
-- Folder: response_data
+### Folder: response_data
 This folder includes the dataset used in the experiment.

-## Figures
-- Folder: Fig
+## Folder: Fig
 This folder contains the confusion matrices of the systems